 - 1. When the a/b or financially responsible person is the beneficiary of a revocable trust created with the funds of an individual other than the a/b or spouse, apply the following rules: - a.
-Countable Resources b.
-Transfer of Resources
+Countable Resources

 Do not count the principal as an available resource to the a/b.
 The trust principal is a resource to the grantor who created the trust and who has the power to revoke the trust.